Give the gift small icon

 August 31, 2022

 You know what makes me pause though?
-The thought that I could very well get hit by a bus tomorrow and my 12-year-old daughter would have very faded memories of me, of our relationship, and of all those things I tried to share with her in life, to help her be her best self.
+The thought that I could very well get hit by a bus tomorrow and my young daughter would have very faded memories of me, of our relationship, and of all those things I tried to share with her in life, to help her be her best self.
 That makes me realize that even if sentimentality does not have a place in my life, making sure my daughter has a history certainly does.

-I’m not sentimental about ‘stuff;’ I’m sentimental about the memories trapped inside the stuff.
+I’m not sentimental about ‘stuff;’ I’m sentimental about the memories trapped inside the 'stuff.'

-For others I know, keeping a record is unrelated to sentimentality – it's literally about the stuff.
+For others I know, keeping a record is unrelated to sentimentality – it's literally about the 'stuff.'
 What is it, what's it worth, and maybe even what should I do with it now that my parents gave it all to me.
 That kind of stuff.
 Inevitably, even this person says, “None of it, well, except these three things, means anything to me.
 I don’t need it."
 So maybe if we’re not sentimental, maybe there is something to the idea of a legacy.
 Not legacy in the sense of wealth.
 Material possessions are a very small subset of legacy (which we chatted about here).

 Sentimental or Not, Take a Moment to Remember

 Memories fade and are imperfect no matter your age.
-We all face this.
+We all face this reality.
 We are in the wrong place at the wrong time and never get the stories to those who will enjoy or need them.
 Time slips away.
 Capturing bits of you and crafting that legacy is frankly up to each of us.

 Memories fade and are imperfect no matter your age.

-There are so many ways to give shape to a legacy.
-Creating srapbooks and photobooks as well as sitting down for videographies or personal podcasts probably top the list.
-Open form and fill in the blank journals, pen to paper or digital, seem to still have a place in our modern, digital world as well.
-We of course encourage you to Artifct.
+• We of course encourage you to Artifct.
 Artifcting is new and we're learning every day how we can continute to build a place to meet your needs beyond what it is today where everything is centralized, accessible, sharable, and transferable!

 The point is, capturing legacy is not something for people who identify as being sentimental or are of a certain age or social stature.
 It's for all people, all ages, which is the gentle reminder we wanted to offer today.
 So, what have you done for your legacy lately?